srlindley/run_analysis/codebook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-the set of varaibles estimated from these signals was reduced from the above to only two types:
+the set of variables estimated from these signals was reduced from the original list to only two types:

 **estimated variables**
 mean(): Mean value